Engineered t cells take aim at stubborn leukemias in early trial

 Summary

-This early-phase study tests a new type of cell therapy for people with certain leukemias (AML, B-cell, or T-cell) that have returned or not responded to standard treatments.
-The therapy uses the patient's own T cells, modified in the lab to recognize and attack cancer cells carrying the CD70 protein.
-The main goals are to find a safe dose and to see if the treatment can shrink the cancer.
+This early-phase study tests a new type of immune therapy for people with certain blood cancers (leukemias) that have returned or not responded to standard treatments.
+The therapy uses the patient's own T cells, which are modified in the lab to recognize and attack cancer cells carrying a protein called CD70.
+The main goals are to find a safe dose and to see if the treatment can shrink or control the cancer.

 Disclaimer Read more